Ask a Question

 Riding: 4 hours

 This morning you will set off riding through the rolling hills of Drino's valley, crossing several streams before ascending a steep hill to reach Antigonea National Park.
 Antigonea is an ancient city built by King Pyrrhus in 295AD and named after his wife Antigona who was the daughter of King Ptolemeus of Egypt.
 Now all that can be seen of this once important fortified stronghold are the archeological remains.
 After a short break to take a look around the site, you will re-mount and ride for c.
 1 hour to the stables where you can turn your horses out.
 Lunch will be taken in a nearby village before you have a tour of the cold war tunnels in Gjirokastra.
 Before dinner you can visit an artists studio to hear about his work and the traditional elements involved.
 During dinner in a local restaurant, a well known iso-polyphonic group will be invited to talk, sing and explain the complex role of South Albanian iso-polyphony which is now a UNESCO protected world heritage.
-Overnight in the same hotel as on day one.

 Day 4 - Non-Riding Day